jurassiscripts/velociraptor/README.md

 ## Motivation

-One of the things that many developers find disorientating about Deno is the fact that it [doesn't have](https://deno.land/manual#philosophy) an external package manager like npm.
-On one side this new paradigm simplifies many aspects of development; on the other, the lack of some npm features - notably scripts - can be really limiting: Deno cli commands can become _very_ long and difficult to track without a place to store them and there's not an easy way to share workflow scripts, git hooks and external tooling with contributors.
-Velociraptor tries to provide a relatively lightweight solution to this problems by expanding the concept of npm scripts.
+Deno [doesn't have](https://deno.land/manual#philosophy) a dedicated package manager like npm.
+While this simplifies many aspects of development, working without the added tooling that npm comes with (such as scripts) may turn out to be challenging: as projects grow Deno cli commands can become quite long and difficult to track and there's not an easy way to share workflow scripts, git hooks and external tooling with collaborators.
+Velociraptor tries to provide a relatively lightweight solution to these problems by expanding the concept of npm scripts.

 ## Install